tanghyd/pyw3droid/README.md

 ### Jupyter Notebook Kernel

-If the user would like to use this virtual environment in a Jupyter notebook kernel, we can execute the following:
+If the user would like to use this virtual environment in a Jupyter notebook kernel with the name `w3droid`, we can execute the following:

   ```
-  # add virtual environment to jupyter notebook kernels (can change --name)
+  # add virtual environment to jupyter notebook kernels (can change `--name=w3droid`)
   pip install ipykernel                             # or conda install ipykernel
-  python -m ipykernel install --user --name=spiir
+  python -m ipykernel install --user --name=w3droid
   ```